CityofOttawa/ckeditor_a11ychecker/README.txt

 Dependencies
 ============
-This module requires the core CKEditor module and CKEditor Balloon Panel module.
+This module requires the core CKEditor module and the Libraries API module.

 Uninstallation